 The most critical paRt of taking my life back into my own hands has been cultivating simple, daily self care rituals.

-Now that I coach (more about my programs here), I am truly so grateful that I’ve been through what I have been through.
+Now that I coach (more about working with me here), I am truly so grateful that I’ve been through what I have been through.
 My experiences are what allow me to fully support and serve others on their own journey through the path of taking back control.
-Glennon Doyle Melton said once in a talk, "figure out what causes you pain, and then run towards It."
+Glennon Doylesaid once in a talk, "figure out what causes you pain, and then run towards It."

 These days, the main source of my pain is a woman not tapping into her fullest potential in life.
 It pains me to see women trapped on the outside of their own magic, simply watching it happen to everyone else around them.
 My coaching programs are my version of running towards that pain, meeting women where they are, and helping them take baby step after baby step to get where they know they can be living.

 I WISH I would have had a guide explaining me how to make it my own when I started out, and so I've put together one for you!
 I'd love to send it to you to help you get started.
 Just let me know where where by entering your name & email below, and it will be on it's way!